cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

-The script `vine_plot_txn_log` is a visualization tool for taskvine transaction logs based on Python's `matplotlib`.
+The script `vine_plot_txn_log` is a visualization tool for TaskVine transaction logs based on Python's `matplotlib`.
 It can be used to visualize the life time of tasks and workers, as well as diagnosing the effects of file transfer time on overall performance.
 For example: